fdonnet/Dapper-Layers-Generator/README.md

 # Dapper-Layers-Generator

-*Bulk insert with MySqlBulkCopy is ready in the main branch (use it with batching send 500/1000/1500 rows).
-Will make a release when bulkupdate is ready too..*

 **For the "always DB first" lovers**:heart:

 Generate all the ez and boring DAL accesses you need at the begining with dapper and you will be able to focus on the complex parts of your app!